 At the National University, a Master of Forensic Sciences can be earned through online study.
-The comprehensive degree track focuses on real-life application of forensic practices.
+The comprehensive degree track focuses on the real-life application of forensic practices.
 Specialization options are Criminalization and Investigation.
 The former focuses on lab studies while the latter delves into field investigation.
 Requirements can be finished within two years of study.
-Graduates from the National University’s masters degree in forensic science online program have secured positions within law enforcement, laboratories, federal investigation agencies, and legal firms.
+Graduates from the National University’s master’s degree in forensic science online program have secured positions within law enforcement, laboratories, federal investigation agencies, and legal firms.

 The National University has the distinction of being one of the largest nonprofit colleges in the country.
 The private college focuses on accelerated degree options that allow courses to be done in four-week intervals.
 Online classes are popular with enrolled students or they can attend in-person courses at 20 satellite campuses throughout California and Nevada.

 7. La Salle University